 Three pillars guide the work of 4Boston: Community, Spirituality, and Social Justice.
 We aim to create a sense of community with our partners and among our small groups of volunteers, both in service and reflection.
 We are committed to not only meeting immediate needs through our engagement in the community, but considering the policies and structures that create unjust conditions and learning about our roles in resisting and transforming the injustices we encounter in our world.
 In and through all of this, we seek to grow as spiritual beings, attentive to the ways that God moves through our work and reflection, calling and empowering us to be Women and Men for Others, in all times and places.

-The application will close on Thursday, March 11 at 11:59pm.
+Applications will be accepted through Friday, September 10 at 5:00 PM.
 Due to the volume of applicants, late applications will not be accepted.

 For inquiries regarding joining 4Boston and for more information, email Carly Anderson at firstname.lastname@example.org.